sagemath/sagewiki_to_gh-2022-10-10/days87.md

 == Participants ==

 We are in the process of inviting participants.
-If you would like to attend, please fill out [[https://goo.gl/forms/TdoRZDpN0zq5kEZy2|this form]] by '''April 28'''.
+If you would like to attend and have not already applied, please e-mail one of the organizers.
+If you have applied for funding, you should hear from us soon.

  * Samuele Anni (Universität Heidelberg)
  * Asra Ali (Google)